luislucena16/luislucena16/README.md

 ## Welcome 👋

-My name is Luis Lucena, I'm a Blockchain Software Developer.
-I'm passionate and enthusiast about Cybersecurity
+Hi everyone, Nice to greet you!
+I'm a Blockchain Engineer, passionate about DeFi, Seucurity Research and Cybersecurity enthusiast!

-- 🔭 I’m currently working with Blockchain, DeFi, Security Research and Software Development ...
+- 🔭 I’m currently working with Blockchain Development, DeFi, Security Research and Software Development
-- 🌱 I’m currently learning Rust and more of Security Research ...
+- 🌱 I’m currently learning Rust and more of Security Research
-- 👯 I’m looking to collaborate on differents projects about web3 and decentralized ecosystem ...
+- 👯 I’m looking to collaborate on differents projects about web3 and DeFi ecosystem
-- 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, web3 Games, IoT, GameFi ...
+- 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, Web3 Games, IoT, GameFi
-- 💬 Ask me about: Work, services, consultancy, study, rock music, travel, nature, sports
+- 💬 Ask me about: Work, services, consultancy, study, mentoring and classes!
-- 📫 How to reach me: https://bio.link/luislucena check my website and schedule a 1-1 meeting!!
+- 📫 How to reach me: [https://bio.link/luislucena](Luis Lucena website) check my website and schedule a 1-1 meeting!
 - 😄 Pronouns: He - His
 - ⚡ Fun fact: Let's build some cool stuff together!❤️